-Make the Holidays Safe for Your Pets!
+Make the Holidays Safe for Your Pets

-The poinsettias, holly, mistletoe, lilies, and even your tree can be harmful to your pet.
+Poinsettias, holly, mistletoe, lilies, and even your tree can be harmful to your pet.
 If your pet consumes any of these, they can prove to be toxic, depending upon how much your pet ingests.

 The sap and the oil taste disgusting, your pet will be more likely to counter surf the selection of homemade goodies as opposed to gnawing on your tree.
 But watch those goodies, too.
 The fat, chocolate, and nuts are not good for pets, either.

 If you have a real Christmas tree, make sure you cover the stand so your pet cannot get into the water.
 If, for whatever reason, you are unable to cover the stand, then do not add any chemicals, aspiring, or tree preservative that are used to keep the tree fresh.

 Even if your cat has brushed up against the flowers and gets some pollen onto her fur, get her bathed immediately.
-If you suspect she has eaten any of the flowers, err on the side of caution and get her to the vet.
-Don’t just wait for the symptoms to appear.
+If you suspect she has eaten any of the flowers, err on the side of caution and get her to the vet immediately.
+Don’t wait for the symptoms to appear.